fiatconnect/specification/fiatconnect-api.md

 This endpoint allows a user to initiate a new transfer out request.
 The server MUST support idempotency keys, and MUST NOT accept any requests which lack them.
 If a user provides a `fiatAccountId` that refers to an account they have on file that is allowed for the transfer, and the transfer parameters are acceptable, and the user has non-expired KYC on file, and a quote with a matching `quoteId` exists for the user and has not expired, the server MUST respond with an HTTP `200` and initiate the transfer.
-For the transfer, the quote with `quoteId` MUST be honored, meaning the same exchange rate and fees that were issued with the quote MUST be used.
+For the transfer, the quote with `quoteId` MUST be honored, meaning the same exchange rate and fees that were issued with the quote MUST be used, as well as the amount, fiat type, and crypto type.

 When a new transfer is initiated, the server MUST generate a transfer ID that the client can use to monitor the progress of the transfer.
 If the client has enabled webhooks the server
 MUST call the user-specified webhook before returning an HTTP `200`.
 The server MUST also return a `transferAddress` representing the address that the user must send